Zheng-Meng/zhengmengzhai.github.io/_pages/research.md

 How can reliable dynamics be learned when only very limited data are available?

 We develop a meta-learning framework that leverages synthetic chaotic systems to "learn how to learn" complex dynamics.
-During the adaptation phase, the model gathers experience from diverse synthetic systems.In the deployment phase, it rapidly reconstructs the dynamical climate of new ecological systems using only limited data.
+During the adaptation phase, the model gathers experience from diverse synthetic systems.
+In the deployment phase, it rapidly reconstructs the dynamical climate of new ecological systems using only limited data.
 Benchmark population models and real-world datasets in ecological are used to validate.

 #### Relevant Publications:
 * <h6> Zheng-Meng Zhai, Bryan Glaz, Mulugeta Haile, Alan Hastings, and Ying-Cheng Lai. ''Learning to learn ecosystems from limited data,'' PNAS, 122, e2525347122, 1-9 (2025).